weareunderdesign/weareunder.design/underground.md

 # talk

 * crafting and maintaining under's unique voice across all platforms
-* developing compelling narratives around our products (rnbw, handy, brand sprint)
+* developing compelling narratives around our products and services
-* managing our open-source community engagement and design-in-public initiatives
+* managing our community engagement and design-in-public initiatives
 * creating content that reflects our core values of simplicity, complexity, and openness
 * building relationships with key media outlets and industry influencers
 * coordinating communication strategies for product launches and company announcements